WICG/file-system-access/EXPLAINER.md

 // You can also navigate the file system: const dir2 = await file_ref.getParent();
 // dir2.fullPath == dir_ref.fullPath.

+// But you can't escape from the directory you've been given access to.
+// await dir_ref.getParent() == null
 ```

 And perhaps even possible to get access to certain "well-known" directories,